Kurgan stelae: Appearance

-Scythian balbals, later Kuman, commonly depict a warrior holding a drinking horn in their upraised right hand.
+Scythian balbals, later Cuman, commonly depict a warrior holding a drinking horn in their upraised right hand.
 Many also show a sword or dagger suspended on the warrior's belt.

 Writing about Altai kurgans, L.N.
 Gumilev states: "To the east from the tombs are standing chains of balbals, crudely sculpted stones implanted in the ground.
 Number of balbals at the tombs I investigated varies from 0 to 51, but most often there are 3–4 balbals per tomb".
-Similar numbers are also given by L. R. Kyzlasov.
+Similar numbers are also given by Kyzlasov.
 They are memorials to the feats of the deceased, every balbal represents an enemy killed by him.
 Many tombs have no balbals.
 Apparently, there are buried ashes of women and children.

 Balbals have two clearly distinct forms: conic and flat, with shaved top.
 Considering the evidence of Orkhon inscriptions that every balbal represented a certain person, such distinction cannot be by chance.
 Likely here is marked an important ethnographic attribute, a headdress.
 The steppe-dwellers up until present wear a conic malahai, and the Altaians wear flat round hats.
 The same forms of headdresses are recorded for the 8th century.

 Another observation of Lev Gumilev: "From the Tsaidam salt lakes to the Kül-tegin monument leads a three-kilometer chain of balbals.
 To our time survived 169 balbals, apparently there were more.
 Some balbals are given a crude likeness with men, indicated are hands, a hint of a belt.
 Along the moat toward the east runs a second chain of balbals, which gave I. Lisi a cause to suggest that they circled the fence wall of the monument.
 However, it is likely that it is another chain belonging to another deceased buried earlier".

 Some kurgan obelisks are found still standing on kurgans, others were found buried in the slopes.
 Not always can be stated if they were contemporary with the kurgans on which they stand, existed earlier, or were carved later and lifted onto the kurgan.
 Kurgan obelisks are of sandstone, limestone, granite, etc. Their height is from 3.5 m to 0.7 m, but more often 1.5–2 m.
 Some of them are simple stone columns, with a rough image of a human face, on others the head (with the narrowed neck) is clearly depicted; in most cases not only the head is depicted, but also body, arms, and frequently both legs, and headdress, and dress.
 On more crude statues is impossible to discern sex, but mostly it is expressed clearly: men are with moustaches (sometimes with beard, one bearded kurgan obelisk is in the courtyard of the Historical Museum in Moscow), in a costume with metal breastplates and belts, sometimes with a sword, etc.; women are with bared breasts, wearing peculiar headdresses, with girdles or necklaces on the neck, etc.